wizzeh/openrouter_api/docs/Overview.md

   Once the base URL is set (which must include a trailing slash), the client transitions to a state where it is not yet authenticated.

 - **Ready State:**
-  When the API key (and optionally other settings like timeout and custom headers) are provided, the client transitions to the Ready state, where all HTTP resources are fully built and API methods like `chat_completion` and `web_search` may be invoked.
+  When the API key (and optionally other settings like timeout and custom headers) are provided, the client transitions to the Ready state, where all HTTP resources are fully built and API methods like `chat_completion`, `completions`, and `web_search` may be invoked.

 The state markers (`Unconfigured`, `NoAuth`, and `Ready`) are defined in `src/client.rs` and re‑exported through `src/lib.rs`.